 Let's look at the eight major moons of Saturn:

-Enceladus contains more than 70 geysers at its south pole.
+Enceladus contains more than 100 geysers at its south pole.
 Tidal heating causes portions of the icy planet to melt, spewing icy material into space from its "tiger stripes."
 The tiny bits of ice travel together to create Saturn's E ring.
 The satellite's icy surface makes it one of the brightest objects in the solar system.
 The moon has a subsurface ocean that may be friendly to life.

 Hyperion was the last of the major satellites to be discovered.
 Hyperion is a small moon with an irregular appearance.
 The flattened object resembles an elongated potato rather than a sphere, a form that may have been created when an impact demolished a larger moon long ago.
 Hyperion has a spongy shape, possibly due to its low density and porous surface.
 Impacts seem to be absorbed by the moon, and most of the ejecta is thrown into space.

 Iapetus features light and dark contrasts on its surface, giving the moon a yin-yang shape.
 Dark hydrocarbons falling to the moon long ago, perhaps from the nearby moon Phoebe, may have had more time to absorb more heat, gradually growing and spreading over time.
 Iapetus has a walnut-like shape, with its center bulging outward, and a ridge running around its equator.
 The moon also contains some of the highest mountains in the solar system, which may have been material from another moon.
 Scientists are studying ice movements (such as landslides) to do comparative work with these types of features on Earth.